Laird Super Solution

 The Laird LC-DW300 and LC-DW500 Super Solution aka "Sky Buzzard" was a racing biplane built in the early 1930s by Matty Laird for the Cleveland Speed Foundation, Laird was already famous in the air racing circuit.
 It had a large radial engine and an extremely faired windshield.
 Other than being a biplane, it was similar in appearance to the Gee Bee, a more famous racer from the period.
 It was an advanced design for the time because of the relatively clean aerodynamic construction and tight engine cowling.

-The Super Solution was the first winner of the Bendix Trophy race from Burbank to Cleveland where it was flown by Maj.
+The Super Solution was the first winner of the Bendix Trophy race from Burbank, California to Cleveland, Ohio, where it was flown by Maj.
 James H. Doolittle.

 Development

 Construction of the Super Solution started on 8 July 1931.
 The aircraft was complete and test flown at Ashborn Field in Chicago by 22 August 1931.
-Further changes were made by the Christopher Bros. in Wichita, Kansas in 1932, such as raising the seat, installing a sliding canopy, and adding retractable landing gear.
+Further changes were made by the Christopher Bros. in Wichita, Kansas, in 1932, such as raising the seat, installing a sliding canopy, and adding retractable landing gear.

 Design

-Two engines were used in the Solution, the second being a geared variant that allowed a lower propeller rpm with a larger propeller.
+Two Pratt & Whitney R-985 Wasp Junior S2A engine were used in the Solution, the second having gears added to allow lower propeller rpm with a larger propeller.
 The engines ran with high-compression pistons and "doped" leaded fuel.
-Both produced over 500 hp from the standard 375 hp P&W R-985 Wasp Jr. S2A engine of the day.
+Both produced over 500 hp from the standard Wasp Junior S2A engine of the day.